 11-MINUTE READ · By Tina Arnoldi

-Google recently offered yet another enhancement to its ads platform this year with Responsive Search Ads (currently in beta).
+Google recently offered yet another enhancement to its ads platform this year with Responsive Search Ads.
 This simplifies the ad creating and testing process because Google uses machine learning to optimize each ad by mixing and matching the headlines and descriptions.
 With the new format, advertisers provide three or more 30 character headlines and two or more 90 character descriptions.
 Google uses three headlines and two descriptions in the ads.

 Responsive Search Ads (RSAs) feel a little similar to Dynamic Search Ads in that the message is geared to the search query more so than with Expanded Text Ads (ETAs).
 But while Dynamic Search Ads pull content from the website to display in the ad, RSAs use copy provided by the advertiser within the Google Ads platform.
 These RSAs have the potential to respond to search queries better than ETAs because there is more room for a variety of copy.